 National History Day

 Our collaborative NHD Philly program is part of National History Day, winner of the 2011 National Humanities Medal.
-Workshops include an overview of NHD, connections to this year’s theme, primary and secondary source research strategies, and general mentoring on your students’ projects.
+Workshops include an overview of NHD, connections to this year’s theme, primary and secondary source research strategies for students and teachers, and general mentoring on your students’ projects.